New Jersey District Tournament

 Don't abuse your time (prep and speaking) there are time constraints for a reason.

-If there are any specific points of clarification, ask me before the round starts and I will be happy to answer them!
+If there are any specific points of clarification, please do not hesitate to ask me before the round starts and I will be happy to answer them!

 My name is Timothy Mooney, and I served as the Captain of the Debate side of my Speech and Debate, from 2010-2013, for Arthur L. Johnson Highschool.
 I periodically go in to provide assistance with my former team.
 My email is timooney@outlook.com